WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 9. Generate a wallet in Wasabi named: R2.
 10. Generate a receive address in Wasabi, now go to Bitcoin Knots to the Send tab.
 11. Send 1 BTC to that address.
-12. Now in both instance go to CoinJoin tab and enqueue.
-CoinJoin should happen.
+12. Now let the coinjoin happen automatically in both instances.
-13. If you see Waiting for confirmation in the Wasabi CoinList you can generate a block in Bitcoin Knots to continue coinjoining.
+13. If you see `Waiting for confirmed funds` in the music box you can generate a block in Bitcoin Knots to continue coinjoining.
     - You can do it with the console command `generatetoaddress 1 <replace_with_your_address_here>`

 Happy CoinJoin!